Skip to main content

 The treacherous lagoon glittered beautifully by day, yet claimed many a careless swimmer after dark.

-14. adj. not willing to forgive or show mercy
+14. adj. not willing to forgive or excuse mistakes.

 Neverland was an unforgiving place after dark, where even the bravest lost boys kept very still.